Financial Questions Texas

 I Have Little or No Coverage for My Treatment, What Alternatives Do I Have?

 There are many financing options available to patients who have limited to no infertility coverage through their insurance.
-Contact the Center for a list of companies that offer financing specifically for infertility treatment.
+Contact CARE Fertility for a list of companies that offer financing specifically for infertility treatment.
 You may also check to see if you qualify for a loan through your local bank.

 Patients receive pre-payment discounts for treatment costs.

-What Information Does the Center for Assisted Reproduction Need Prior to My Treatment at the Center?
+What Information Does CARE Fertility Need Prior to My Treatment at the Center?

 1. CARE Fertility will request copies of your insurance cards as well as your policy booklet prior to your nursing visit.
 This information is necessary to verify eligibility and determine infertility benefits.